Where do You Get Water Supply for Container Houses?

 Living next to a mountain creek is a blessing, hoverer living next to the natural spring should be considered as winning a Lottery Ticket.

-Flowing water (in contrast to stagnant aquifers) is undergoing continuous natural purification process that’s why when it emerges from the ground, it usually represents the source of the healthiest water on Earth.
-Healthiest does not mean that it is the purest water, because often it includes many minerals like calcium, magnesium or potassium (depending on the chemical composition of sediments that acted as natural filters).
+Flowing water (in contrast to stagnant aquifers) is undergoes a continuous natural purification process that’s why when it emerges from the ground, it usually represents the source of the healthiest water on Earth.
+Healthiest does not mean that it is the purest water because often it includes many minerals like calcium, magnesium, or potassium (depending on the chemical composition of sediments that acted as natural filters).
 These are mostly healthy minerals but if their concentration is too high, they can be easily filtered by commercial Water Filtering Systems.
 Note that, flowing, underground waters are not exposed to organic life, and so are usually free of potentially toxic microorganisms.

 Fuente de los Baños (Spain)

-Harnessing spring water may require some work, because you should not expect it to emerge from the ground in your basement.
-But the initial investment will quickly pay-off thanks to minimum filtering effort and most likely very good quality of water.
+Harnessing spring water may require some work because you should not expect it to emerge from the ground in your basement.
+But the initial investment will quickly pay off thanks to minimum filtering effort and most likely very good quality water.

-First you will have to protect spring’s water from contamination by surface waters and animals.
-It will require to harness spring’s water right at its source into protected concrete tank.
+First, you will have to protect spring water from contamination by surface waters and animals.
+It will require harnessing the spring’s water right at its source into a protected concrete tank.
 From there you can divert water to your own distribution and storage system using either the force of gravitation (if possible) or a solar pump.

-Note that adequate storage tank(s) is mandatory part of the spring water system, because in majority of springs the water flow highly depends on the weather (season of the year).
+Note that adequate storage tank(s) is a mandatory part of the spring water system because in the majority of springs, the water flow highly depends on the weather (season of the year).